Meal Types:

 - In a medium sized mixing bowl, crack open all four eggs, and add the milk and beat a little.

-- Once all your other ingredients are adequately chopped, diced and/or minced, add everything else and give it a good mixing.
+- Once all other ingredients are adequately chopped, diced and/or minced, add everything else and give it a good mixing.
 Add salt and pepper to taste.

 - To add mixture into muffin tins, instead of simply pouring it into the tins, spoon it out so that each tart gets a fairly even amount of all ingredients and then pour the remaining egg mixture over each one until they are even and the mixture is gone.